tuck-r/PyMapConquest/README.md

 Map Conquest
 ------------
-A strategy game designed to teach programming and artificial intelligence concepts though building game playing scripts.
+A strategy game designed to teach programming and artificial intelligence concepts through building game playing scripts.

 Inspired by game series such as Age of Empires and Civilisation.